-- 1. Consider a process to remove the CPS management unit species categories of "Active" and "Monitored," - 2.
+- 1. Consider a process to remove the CPS management unit species categories of "Active" and "Monitored," - c.
+Monitorea, 2.
 Consider characterizing the CPS management unit species as being "In the Fishery," "Ecosystem Component," or "Prohibited" species, consistent with National Standard 1 (NS1) guidelines and other Council FMPs, - 3.
-Direct the SSC to periodically review and evaluate the quantity and quality of data to inform CPS stock assessments, similar to the categories used for groundfish described in Agenda Item E.5.a, Supplemental SSC Report 1, and a.
+Direct the SSC to periodically review and evaluate the quantity and quality of data to inform CPS stock assessments, similar to the categories used for groundfish described in Agenda Item E.5.a, Supplemental SSC Report 1, and - 4.
+Direct the CPSMT to: - a.
 Consider and provide feedback on the following draft Purpose and Need statement and a draft process and timeline for the Council's consideration at the April 2019 meeting.